Visual AI Takes Quality Control to a New Level

 Thermography – Thermal quality control via infrared cameras, mostly used to detect flaws not visible by simple RGB cameras under the surface, gas imaging, fire prevention, and electronics behaviour under different conditions.
 If you want to know more, I recommend reading the articles in Quality Magazine.

-3D scanning, Lasers, X-Ray, and CT scans – Creating 3D models from the special depth scanners gives you a better insight into material composition, surface, shape, and depth.
+3D scanning, Lasers, X-ray, and CT scans – Creating 3D models from special depth scanners gives you a better insight into material composition, surface, shape, and depth.

 Microscopy – Due to the rapid development and miniaturization of technologies, sometimes we need a more detailed and precise view.
 Microscopes can be used in an industrial setting to ensure the best quality and safety of products.
-Microscopy is used for visual inspection in many fields, including material sciences and industry (stress fractures), nanotechnology (nanomaterial structure), or biology and medicine.
-And there are many microscopy methods to chose from, such as stereomicroscopy, electron microscopy, opto-digital or purely digital microscopes, and others.
+Microscopy is used for visual inspection in many fields, including material sciences and industry (stress fractures), nanotechnology (nanomaterial structure), or biology & medicine.
+There are many microscopy methods to choose from, such as stereomicroscopy, electron microscopy, opto-digital or purely digital microscopes, and others.

 Common Inspection Errors